cchimienti/BU-EC463-MiniProject/README.md

 ## Project Details

-Application: iOS app
+Application: iOS (Swift 4)
-Authentication: Google Sign-In API
+Authentication: Google Sign-In | Firebase SDK
-Database: Firebase for iOS, Google's mobile platform
+Database: Firebase for iOS, Google's mobile platform (IOS Default Storage)
+Pods: Google-SignIn | Firebase/Core | Firebase/Database

 ## Installation Instructions
 1. Download xcode.
 2. Clone this repository like such: `git clone < this repo address > `
 3. Open the `SW_Mini_Project_v3.xcworkspace` file and enter command + R

+To run this on your actual iPhone:
+1. Connect your apple device to your computer and select the pull down menu next to the stop button on the top left
+2. Select your apple device as your run option
+3. Unlock your phone